rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 Testing chapter](./incrcomp-debugging.html) or the [LLVM Debugging chapter](./backend/debugging.md)).

+## Configuring the compiler

+By default, rustc is built without most debug information.
+To enable debug info, set `debug = true` in your config.toml.

+Setting `debug = true` turns on many different debug options (e.g., `debug-assertions`, `debug-logging`, etc.) which can be individually tweaked if you want to, but many people simply set `debug = true`.
+Check out the comments in `config.toml.example` for more info.

+In some cases, just setting these options will not trigger a rebuild, so if you changed it and you already have a compiler built, you might want to call `x.py clean` to force a rebuild.

+You will need to rebuild the compiler once you've changed any configuration options.

 ## `-Z` flags

 The compiler has a bunch of `-Z` flags.
 These are unstable flags that are only